Recording

 Keyboards:

-Korg Triton and E-MU Proteus.
+Yamaha MODX7, Korg Triton, and an E-MU Proteus.
 The E-MU is also running the Proteus X emulator module via a Pentium 4 PC with 4 Gb RAM and it is sweet.
 The grand pianos are simply amazing.

 Drums: